BlockchainCap/swaymigo/README.md

 # Known Issues
 Sway is nascent.
 There are missing features and some lack of cleanliness.
 For now this contracts work around these issues to the best of our ability.
 Expect the contracts to evolve over time as the language itself evolves.
 Workarounds/hacks include:
-- Manual storage manipulation in libraries because `storage` keyword and StorageMap not yet supported in libs
+- Manual storage manipulation in libraries because `storage` keyword and `StorageMap` are not yet supported in libraries
-- Low level asset manipulation not being utilized
+- FuelVM native asset system not being utilized in fungible tokens.
 - Test coverage is pretty weak

+# Contribution Guide
+`// TODO`

 # Disclaimer
 Current iteration of contracts written here are un-audited and are presented for demonstration purposes only.
 These contracts are not considered production ready.
 If you or your team is looking to build a Fuel application using the swaymigo library, reach out to ryan@blockchaincapital.com